MattW224/ancestryDnaWrapper/README.md

 This wrapper assumes intermediate knowledge of Python -- for example, being able to read the `ancestryDnaWrapper` class definition, and knowing to input the username and password values to authenticate successfully.

 ## Authentication
-Initializing the `ancestryDnaWrapper` class will automatically perform authentication.
+This wrapper pulls browser cookies for authentication using [browser_cookie3](https://github.com/borisbabic/browser_cookie3).
+It defaults to Google Chrome (Ctrl-F "chrome" in `core.py`), but should be changed to a browser you rarely use.
+The browser selected needs to be closed, so this program can access its cookies.
+Most (all?) browsers create a file lock on cookies while running.

+Login to Ancestry on that browser of choice, and this wrapper will inherit the authentication cookie.
+This is a one-time requirement.
+However, if you encounter issues, ensure the browser is still logged in.
+Although Ancestry has authentication endpoints (`ancestry.com/account/signin/api/pre-authenticate` and `ancestry.com/account/signin/api/authenticate`), I could not get it functional here.

 It will authenticate the US-based endpoint by default.
 This can be overrided with the `endpoint` keyword argument.

 ## Selecting tests
 Any of the group, star, and test require a test to be selected.
 The wrapper will not default to anything.